Matt Sharp: 2000–2003: Solo records and Weezer lawsuit

 Sharp moved to the town of Leiper's Fork, Tennessee, and began recording.
 In an interview with MTV News, Sharp said he was trying to cut ties to the music world.
 Sharp went on an acoustic tour in 2002 with former Cake guitarist Greg Brown.
 In 2003, after a four-year hiatus, Sharp returned with an EP, Puckett's Versus the Country Boy.

 On April 19, 2002, Sharp filed a five-count federal lawsuit against Weezer.
-He alleged he was owed royalties for co-writing Weezer's first hit, "Undone – The Sweater Song", and that he owned a 25% interest in the first nine tracks of Pinkerton, which had been credited solely to Cuomo.
-Sharp also claimed he had handled most of Weezer's business affairs during their early success, including the hiring of accountants and attorneys, as well as helping the band secure their record deal.
-The lawsuit also stated that Cuomo was going to ask him to appear in the music video for their 2001 song "Island in the Sun".
-Finally, Sharp charged his former bandmates with breach of fiduciary duty, legal malpractice, dissolution of partnership, and declaratory relief.
+He alleged he was owed royalties for co-writing Weezer's first hit, "Undone – The Sweater Song", and that he owned a 25% interest in the first nine tracks of Pinkerton, which had been credited solely to Cuomo despite all four band members working on the album.
+Sharp also said he had handled most of Weezer's business affairs during their early success, including the hiring of accountants and attorneys and securing their record deal.
+The lawsuit also stated that Cuomo was going to ask Sharp to appear in the music video for their 2001 song "Island in the Sun".
+Finally, Sharp additionally charged his former bandmates Patrick Wilson and Brian Bell with breach of fiduciary duty, legal malpractice, dissolution of partnership, and declaratory relief.
 The lawsuit was settled out of court.